slatedocs/slate/source/index.html.md

 # Handling IA Authentication

-IA System call one of three methods when finish IA Authentication according to the process status (success, denied or fail, timeout)
+IA System will call one of this three methods when finish IA Authentication according to the status (success, denied or fail, timeout)

 ## Success